-When the timer is set in the PWM mode, the compare data set in this register is compared with the counter data and outputs the compare match signal if they are matched.
+When timer 0 or 1 is set in the PWM mode, the compare data set in this register is compared with the counter data and outputs the compare match signal if they are matched.
 The compare match signal is used for generating an interrupt and controlling the duty ratio of the PWM waveform.
 At initial reset, these registers are set to "00H".

-PTRST0: Timer 0 reset (reload) (FFC3H•D1) PTRST1: Timer 1 reset (reload) (FFC4H•D1)
+PTRST0: Timer 0 reset (reload) (FFC3H•D1) PTRST1: Timer 1 reset (reload) (FFC4H•D1) PTRST2: Timer 2 reset (reload) (FFC5H•D1)